Jen Knoch, Senior Editor

 What I do outside of work . . .

 Garden.
 Swim.
-Fight climate change.
+Fight climate change and food insecurity.
 Make preserves.
 Read.
-Walk and run.
-Listen to podcasts.
+Walk.
 Make soap.
 Ask my cat if he's the best boy in the world.
 (He is.)

 @jen_knoch @jkknoch jenk@ecwpress.com